PostHog/posthog.com/contents/customers/mintlify.md

 Mintlify has used PostHog internally since launch, making regular use of both the product analytics and session replay tools to help it build better products.

 “We use the product analytics tools, such as funnels, a lot,” says Han Wang, Mintlify’s CEO and Founder.
-“We also use session recordings too.
+“We also use session replays too.
 I actually had to use it last night, to investigate errors on a particular setup.
-We’ve found recordings particularly useful for support issues like that, but we’re constantly tracking things… Is this CTA engaging?
+We’ve found replays particularly useful for support issues like that, but we’re constantly tracking things… Is this CTA engaging?
 How popular is this page?
 We monitor everything in PostHog to help us decide where to focus.”

 <BorderWrapper>
     <Quote